department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appealable_issues/v0/api_description_dev.md

 * [Supplemental Claims API](https://dev-developer.va.gov/explore/appeals/docs/supplemental_claims)

 ## Technical overview
-The Contestable Issues API pulls data from Caseflow, a case management system.
+The Appealable Issues API pulls data from Caseflow, a case management system.
 It provides decision review and appeal data that can be used for submitting a Higher Level Review, Notice of Disagreement, or Supplemental Claim.

 ### Authorization and Access
-The authentication model for the Contestable Issues API uses OAuth 2.0/OpenID Connect.
+The authentication model for the Appealable Issues API uses OAuth 2.0/OpenID Connect.
 The following authorization models are supported:
 * [Authorization code flow](https://dev-developer.va.gov/explore/authorization/docs/authorization-code)
 * [Client Credentials Grant (CCG)](https://dev-developer.va.gov/explore/authorization/docs/client-credentials)